-Jennifer's mother Rajima said she was disappointed with how the government responded to her case.
-"Pinabayaan nila ang kaso ng anak ko.
-Kung hindi pa ako nagkalampag sa Maynila, hindi nila ako papansinin," she said.
-(They didn't care about my daughter's case.
-If I didn't make noise in Manila, they would have not noticed me.)
+Jennifer’s mother Rajima said she was disappointed with how the government responded to her case.
+“Pinabayaan nila ang kaso ng anak ko.
+Kung hindi pa ako nagkalampag sa Maynila, hindi nila ako papansinin (They didn’t care about my daughter’s case.
+If I didn’t make noise in Manila, they would have not noticed me),” she said.

 Migrante also offered to help Jennifer and tried to visit her in jail, but officials didn’t allow them to see Jennifer.

-The government claims to have given legal assistance to Jennifer.
+The government said it gave given legal assistance to Jennifer.

 The Department of Labor and Employment (DOLE) announced in June 2015 that they were going to appeal her death sentence before the court.
 Her lawyer, Nasser Al Shamsi, was confident about the help offered by the Department of Foreign Affairs (DFA).

 Former Labor Secretary Rosalinda Baldoz also visited Jennifer in prison on June 18.

 “Of course, she cried when she recounted her ordeal, and I couldn’t help but also shed tears.
 But she was an emotionally strong woman,” narrated Baldoz.
 She also said that Jennifer was in “good condition.”

 In their meeting, Baldoz said that Jennifer reiterated her innocence and requested to be able to see her family.
 She also gave assurances to Jennifer that her two children will receive educational assistance from the government.

 Jennifer’s parents flew to the UAE with government’s help.
 They were finally able to meet Jennifer who told them what happened and asked them to take good care of her children.